kunle123-ui/kunle/Smart-Contract.md

 3rd : eosd pushes the generated block as if it is received it from the network
 - prints "Init World!" a third time

-At this point your contract is ready to start receiving messages.
+At this point, your contract is ready to start receiving messages.
 Since the default message handler accepts all messages we can send it anything we want.
 Let's try sending it an empty message:
 ```base
 $ eosc push message ${account} hello '"abcd"' --scope ${account}
 ```

 This command will send the message "hello" with binary data represented by the hex string "abcd".
-Note, in a bit we will show how to define the ABI so that you can replace the hex string with a pretty, easy-to-read, JSON object.
-For now we merely want to demonstrate how the message type "hello" is dispatched to account.
+Note, in a bit, we will show how to define the ABI so that you can replace the hex string with a pretty, easy-to-read, JSON object.
+For now, we merely want to demonstrate how the message type "hello" is dispatched to account.

 The result is:
 ```base